PhoenixGreen/Cypherpunktimes-articles/supply-shock.md

 ## Importance of supply dynamics in cryptocurrency markets

+Supply dynamics are very important in cryptocurrency markets.
+It is probably the number one driver of price movements.
+Traditional fiat currencies can be printed at the whim of a central bank.
+There are no supply constraints.
+More money can be pumped into the system at any time as we have seen only recently during Covid where the US Dollar doubled the supply overnight.
+This has led to inflation which wreaks havoc on the poorer classes of society.

 ## Overview of how these events can affect cryptocurrency prices

 ## What is Supply Shock?
-## Definition of supply shock and factors that cause it along with examples from historical occurences
+## Definition of supply shock and factors that cause it along with examples from historical occurrences

 ## Decred and Supply Shock:
 ## Decred fixed supply, move to PoS.
 History of limited supply with staking and where we are now

-## What happens in markets with when these supply events occur:
+## What happens in markets when these supply events occur:

-## Investor reactions, Price action and volatility surrounding supply shock events.
+## Investor reactions, Price action, and volatility surrounding supply shock events.
 The impact on market sentiment, volumes, and long-term price trends.

 ## Strategies to deploy during these events:

-## Managing risk and noticing long term projections
+## Managing risk and noticing long-term projections

 ## Potential future supply shock scenarios:

 ## Investors should understand these events and how to notice when they start and how to take advantage.

-Opportunity for discussion, questions, idea development, points of views and talking points
+Opportunity for discussion, questions, idea development, points of view and talking points